intel/kubevirt-gfx-sriov/docs/deploy-windows-vm.md

    ```sh
    kubectl apply -k manifests/overlays/win10-install
    ```

 2. Wait for  *STATUS*=***Running*** and *READY*=***True***

-   *Note: Please wait for the completion of the container disks download from the registry.
+   *Note: Please wait for the completion of the container disks download from the repository.
 This will take a while depending on the container disks size*

    ```sh
    kubectl get vm